drewroberts/linux/README.md

 ## Custom Keybindings

-Files included in the configs folder to overwrite default Omarchy configs.
+Files included in the /configs folder to overwrite default Omarchy configs.

+## Custom ASCII Art

+Files included in the /ascii folder to replace the default omarchy ascii at in /.config/omarchy/branding on the linux computers.